Piratkopia13/Sail/README.md

 > *"A fluid first person shooter"*

-A game developed by 12 people during the course of 14 weeks as part of the course PA2526 Large Game Project at [Blekinge Tekniska Högskola](https://www.bth.se/) in Sweden 2019.
+A game developed by 12 people during 14 weeks as part of the course PA2526 Large Game Project at [Blekinge Tekniska Högskola](https://www.bth.se/) in Sweden 2019.

 ## Features and used techniques
 - Hybrid raytracer (tracing from GBuffers)